-Table 4.7 - Coastal Grove Earthworks Requirements Geotechnical zone 1 Maximum cut or fill - property boundary Maximum cut or fill - elsewhere on site 1 1.2m No limitation if works contained fully within building envelope 2 1.2m 2.5m if works contained fully within building envelope 3 1.2m 1.5m
+Table 4.7 - Coastal Grove Earthworks Requirements Geotechnical zone 1 1.2m No limitation if works contained fully within building envelope 2 1.2m 2.5m if works contained fully within building envelope 3 1.2m 1.5m

-1Geotechnical zones are shown in the Coastal Grove Assessed Slope Suitability Zoning Plan attached in Appendix A.
+&lt;sup>1Geotechnical zones are shown in the Coastal Grove Assessed Slope Suitability Zoning Plan attached in Appendix A.

-Cut and fill parameters mean that excavation and/or filling on sites with a slope exceeding 15% may, in some circumstances, exceed 1m (on property boundary) and 1.5m (elsewhere on the site).
-This is subject to the conditions identified above and relevant engineering and geotechnical assessment demonstrating the suitability of the site for the proposed excavation/ filling and associated works.
+Notes: Cut and fill parameters mean that excavation and/or filling on sites with a slope exceeding 15% may, in some circumstances, exceed 1m (on property boundary) and 1.5m (elsewhere on the site).
+This is subject to the conditions identified above and relevant engineering and geotechnical assessment demonstrating the suitability of the site for the proposed excavation/filling and associated works.